Lydia Lucy

 Lydia Lucy White (born 9 July 1993) from Collier Row, Greater London, is an English singer and television personality.
-She has been featured in many acts with will.i.am and other musicians.
-In 2013, she featured in the tenth series of The X Factor, where was mentored by Nicole Scherzinger, reaching the six-chair challenge.
+She has been featured in many acts by will.i.am and other musicians.
+In 2013, she featured in the tenth series of The X Factor, where she was mentored by Nicole Scherzinger, reaching the six-chair challenge.
 In 2016, she reached the final of the fifth series of The Voice UK and was mentored by will.i.am.

 Career

 The X Factor

 In 2013, Lydia was a contestant on the tenth series of The X Factor.
 At her room audition, she sang "Mamma Knows Best" by Jessie J, followed by her arena audition, where she sang "The Way You Make Me Feel" by Michael Jackson.
 At Bootcamp, Lydia sang "For Once in My Life" by Stevie Wonder and was given a seat; however, she was eliminated after mentor Nicole Scherzinger swapped her with Abi Alton.